This page describes the requirements for those students who enter the graduate program in 2012 or afterwards.

 Indication of Progress

-After passing the qualifying examination, it is expected that the student will aggressively pursue joining a research group in his/her area of interest.
+After passing the qualifying procedure, it is expected that the student will aggressively pursue joining a research group in his/her area of interest.
 If there are concerns about how to go about this, the student is encouraged to meet with his/her academic advisor and/or the Graduate Program Director.

 Students must fulfill the Research Area Course requirement and accrue 18 thesis credits.